 Interview Nerves: How To Cope With Anxiety About Your Interview Or Assessment Centre

 This article will tell you how to deal with ‘interview nerves’; that awful feeling of anxiety that can affect us all at important moments in our career and life.
 Don’t worry!
-As always I’ve got you covered; there’s tons of expert advice here and elsewhere in the Personal and Wellbeing section.
+As always we’ve got you covered; there’s tons of expert advice here and elsewhere in the Personal and Wellbeing section.

 Let’s get started!

 So the big day has arrived and your interview or assessment centre is looming large.
 All your preparation is done and you have a chance to unlock the next stage of your career, your finances, your life.
 This is it.

 How you perform at this moment is genuinely important because it can have a pivotal impact on your future and this is why lots of people are so affected by interview nerves and anxiety both before and during their interview or assessment event.

 Nerves can run riot at an interview or assessment centre.
 I’ve seen some candidates paralysed by anxiety and it’s vital that you learn to master your nerves if you’re to give a strong performance on the day

 Feeling anxious before a big event in your life is perfectly normal and actually a healthy response to the stimulus and situation you’re faced with.
 (And don’t forget that a little anxiety will actually help keep you sharp and quick-witted.)

 But obviously it’s crucial that you don’t let your interview nerves impact your performance in a negative way.

 If you’re so nervous that you feel overwhelmed and can’t think straight then that’s not a great place to be and clearly your performance will be affected in a way that won’t be beneficial.